eduardo-escoto/Int15-codepost-upload/README.md

 # ucsb-codePost-upload
 Script for ucsb int 5 upload

-See walkthrough video here: https://www.useloom.com/share/f3affbdbdefe4188a4edb0e45620da32
+See walkthrough video here: https://www.useloom.com/share/f3affbdbdefe4188a4edb0e45620da32.
+Note: 'pip install codePost' (in the video) has been changed to 'pip install codePost-api'.
+Please use 'pip install codePost-api'

 ## Process:
 ### One time -- done for all students: